missive/emoji-mart/README.md

 ![sets](https://cloud.githubusercontent.com/assets/436043/17221550/4261d64a-54c2-11e6-8c49-a5c4c4696f8b.png)

 ## Not opinionated
-**Emoji Mart** doesn’t automatically insert anything into a text input, nor does it show or hide itself.
+**Emoji Go** doesn’t automatically insert anything into a text input, nor does it show or hide itself.
 It simply returns an `emoji` object.
 It’s up to the developer to mount/unmount (it’s fast!) and position the picker.
 You can use the returned object as props for the `EmojiMart.Emoji` component.
 You could also use `emoji.colons` to insert text into a textarea or `emoji.native` to use the emoji.

 ## Development
 ```sh